 Course Director: Dr. Chris Bailey-Kellogg

-- Course description: Computation is vital for modern molecular biology, helping scientists to model, predict the behaviors of, and control the molecular machinery of the cell.
-This course will study algorithmic challenges in analyzing biomolecular sequences (what genes encode an organism, and how are genes related across organisms?), structures (what do the proteins constructed for these genes look like, and what does that tell us about their mechanisms?), and functions (what do these things do, and how do they interact with each other in doing it?).
+- Course description: This course seeks to provide broad exposure to some important computational challenges and approaches in bioinformatics: analyzing biomolecular sequences (what genes encode an organism, and how are genes related across organisms?), structures (what do the proteins corresponding to these genes look like, and what does that tell us about how they work?), and functions (what do these things do, and how do they interact with each other in doing it?).
 The course is application-driven, but focused on the underlying algorithms and information processing techniques, employing approaches from search, optimization, pattern recognition, and so forth.
 In particular, the course takes the approach of “open up the hood and tinker” or even “rebuild the engine”.
 Topics are motivated by important biological problems for which there generally already exist tools that one could use.
 But we actually dig in and learn how those tools work, implementing in Python core components, variations, etc. By analogy, rather than teaching you how to use a search engine, this course would have you implement PageRank, the fundamental algorithm that spawned Google.